Africano (film)

 Africano, is a 2001 Egyptian adventure comedy film directed by Amr Arafa as his directorial feature debut and co-produced by director Amr Arafa himself with Hosam Ibrahim.
-The film stars Ahmed El Sakka and Mona Zaki in lead roles whereas Hasan Husni, Ahmed Eid, Nashwa Mustafa and Tal'at Zein made supportive roles.
+It stars Ahmed El Sakka and Mona Zaki.

 The film was theatrically released and made its premier on 11 July 2001 in Egypt.
-The film received critical acclaim and later screened in nearby African countries as well as screened in Europe.
+It received critical acclaim and later screened in nearby African countries as well as Europe.
 In Kuwait, the film made its premier on 31 October 2001 whereas in Greece, it was released at the Greek Film Archive on 28 February 2012.

+Synopsis

+Badr is a young veterinarian who loves his profession, but he faces many obstacles that prevent him from achieving his ambition.
+He dreams of traveling to his uncle, who immigrated many years ago to South Africa, where he can work in a scientific atmosphere that appreciates his field.
+He is surprised, after his uncle’s death, that he has to travel to share in the inheritance.
+With his cousin, according to the uncle’s will, in the estate, which is an open zoo.
+There he meets Gamila, his cousin, and their relationship from the first moment appears to be a fierce and an uncomfortable relationship, and everyone is surprised that there is a terrible danger threatening them with losing the zoo, so they unite their efforts in order to save their land, and their dreams.